agisga/agisga.github.io/_posts/2015-4-19-Advection-Equation.md

 ---
 layout: post
 title: Solve an advection equation in Ruby with spitzy
+tags:
+- ruby
+- spitzy
+- differential equations
 ---

 A couple of days ago I started working on a collection of numerical methods for differential equations, wirtten in pure Ruby (I have conviced the professor of my numerical DE class that that`s a good idea for my final project in said class).